Multimodal Prompt Optimization: Why Not Leverage Multiple Modalities for MLLMs: Experiments

 \paragraph{Analysis on Cross-Modal Alignment} Recall that MPO uses the alignment-preserving exploration to jointly refine textual and non-textual components of multimodal prompts, and we further analyze how this cross-modal alignment strategy contributes to performance gains.
 To isolate this effect, we consider four variants: (1) \textit{Sequential}, where the textual prompt is optimized first and the non-textual prompt is refined afterward; (2) \textit{Random Image Prompt}, where the image component is replaced with another optimized image prompt (i.e., not jointly optimized with the text); (3) \textit{In-Distribution Image Query}, where it is replaced with an image sampled from the same task; and (4) \textit{OOD Image Query}, where it is replaced with an image sampled from a different task.
-After that, we measure the relationship between performance gain over the Human baseline and the DSG score designed to quantify alignment~\citep{DSGscore}.
+After that, we measure the relationship between performance gain over the Human baseline, as well as the DSG score\footnote{DSG decomposes the textual description into atomic, dependency-aware queries and verifies each using an MLLM, enabling a precise assessment of whether the visual content reflects the intended textual details.}~\citep{DSGscore}, used as a standard metric for measuring cross-modal alignment following prior work~\citep{T2I_PromptOptim}.
 As shown in Figure~\ref{fig:alignment}, MPO achieves both the highest alignment score and the largest performance gains, followed by Sequential optimization and Random Image Prompt, while In-Distribution and OOD Image Query lag significantly behind.
-These results confirm that stronger cross-modal alignment directly translates to better task performance, and that alignment-preserving updates (included in MPO) are crucial in promoting modality consistency.
+These results coAnfirm that stronger cross-modal alignment directly translates to better task performance, and that alignment-preserving updates (included in MPO) are crucial in promoting modality consistency.

 \paragraph{Ablation on Modality Contributions in Prompts} To examine the contribution of each modality within optimized prompts, we ablate the textual and non-textual components from the final multimodal prompt.
 As shown in Table~\ref{tab:synergetic_relationship}, using only a single modality (either \textit{MPO text without image} or \textit{human text combined with MPO image}) already surpasses the Human baseline, confirming that both modalities independently provide useful signals.
 However, the full multimodal prompt yields substantially higher performance, demonstrating that the two modalities are not merely additive but mutually reinforcing, which underscores the importance of jointly leveraging textual and non-textual information to achieve performance gains beyond what either modality can deliver alone.